 - Vaginal bleeding or a dark discharge from the vagina in early pregnancy

 - Nausea and vomiting, which may be severe

 - Absence of foetal movement or heartbeat

-- Hyperthyroidism – an overproduction of thyroid hormones, which can lead to weight loss and increased appetite.
+- Hyperthyroidism – an overproduction of thyroid hormones, which can lead to rapid heartbeat, high blood pressure, intolerance to heat, weight loss, and increased appetite.

-Blood and urine tests may be used to detect abnormally high levels of human chorionic gonadotropin (hCG).
-This is a hormone normally produced during pregnancy but present at much higher levels with a molar pregnancy.
-An ultrasound scan may also be done.
+Blood and urine tests may also be used to detect abnormally high levels of human chorionic gonadotropin (hCG), abnormally high levels of which may indicate a molar pregnancy.

 While the condition is being monitored it is important to avoid pregnancy.
 This may be for a period of up to one year, although recommendations for each woman will differ.